 Another reason for businesses to conduct market research is that it allows them to set achievable targets for growth, sales and product development.
 It provides businesses with information that helps with the decision-making process about services and effective product development strategies.

 How to Conduct Market Research

 There are many ways to get the data you need for market research.
 Some of them include starting with a business’ own employees.
-They’re on the frontlines with customers and can offer valuable insight.
+They’re in the front with customers and can offer valuable insight.

 Customers can be tapped with comment cards that ask basic questions.
-Talking to your existing customer base through the web, email, snail mail, telephone surveys or in person with focus groups is one of the best ways to know what they want and need.
+Talking to your existing customer base through the web, email, snail mail, telephone surveys or in-person with focus groups is one of the best ways to know what they want and need.
 You can also track what customers are buying and not buying from you through documentation and records.
-Be sure to get a firm grasp on your fundamental digital marketing metrics.
+Be sure to get a firm grasp of your fundamental digital marketing metrics.

 In terms of secondary sources, there are resources such as the census bureau, the local chamber of commerce, the department of commerce, libraries, trade and professional organizations and publications.